 Allocate a shared array of the given shape and type on the device.
-This function must be called on the device (i.e. from a kernel or device function). shape is either an integer or a tuple of integers representing the array's dimensions and must be a simple constant expression. type is a Numba type of the elements needing to be stored in the array.
+This function must be called on the device (i.e. from a kernel or device function). shape is either an integer or a tuple of integers representing the array's dimensions and must be a simple constant expression.
+A "simple constant expression" includes, but is not limited to: